junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 Dean sits by the table -- the books are moved to the floor now, the table serving its real purpose for the moment -- watching the red-haired woman sipping the water.

 "Now, talk."
-Dean tries very hard to not snap, but the days are wearing out his temper rapidly.
+Dean tries very hard to not snap, but the long days are wearing out his temper rapidly.

-The woman shoots him a glare, frowning at the glass, "You don't have any whiskey or anything strong?
+The woman shoots him a glare, frowning at the glass.
+"You don't have any whiskey or anything strong?
 What is this, not even tea?
 What are you, English?"

-Dean rolls his eyes, "Americans!"
+Dean rolls his eyes.
+"Americans!
+We are Americans."

-"That explains it," the woman twitches her lips, drinks some more water, and pushes the glass to the little boy.
+"That explains it," the woman thins her lips, drinks some more water, and pushes the glass to the little boy.
 The boy grabs the glass with two chubby little hands.

 "Why don't you start with a name?"
 Dean tries.